google search cover

 1. Mobile Friendliness: Google practices mobile-first indexing.
 Ensure your site appears visually appealing and functions smoothly on mobile devices.

-2. Site Speed: A slow site can negatively impact your ranking in Google and deter users.
+2. Site Speed: A slow site can negatively impact your Google rankings and deter users.
 Use Google’s PageSpeed Insights to check your site speed.

 3. HTTPS: Secure websites (those with an HTTPS in the URL) rank higher than non-secure websites.

-4. XML Sitemap: This is a roadmap of your website that helps Google find and crawl all your important pages.
+4. XML Sitemap: A roadmap of your website that helps Google find and crawl your important pages.

-5. Structured Data: This is a standardized format for providing information about a page and classifying the page content.
+5. Structured Data: A standardized format for providing information about a page and classifying its content.

 6. Robots.txt: This file tells search engine crawlers which pages or files the crawler can or can’t request from your site.

 7. 301 Redirects: These permanently move a webpage to a new location.
-It ensures that people who have linked to or bookmarked the old address will automatically access the new one.
+It ensures that people who have linked to or bookmarked the old address will automatically be redirected to the new one.

 8. 404 Errors: A 404 error page is displayed when the server cannot find your requested page.
-Customizing your 404 page can keep visitors even if they reach an error page.
+Customizing your 404 page can help keep visitors from leaving if they reach an error page.

 9. Website Architecture: A well-structured site makes it easier for search engine bots to crawl and index all the pages on your website.

 10. Canonical Tags: These tell search engines that certain similar URLs are the same.
-This helps prevent problems caused by duplicate content appearing on multiple URLs.
+This helps prevent issues caused by duplicate content across multiple URLs.

 Remember, while these are technical aspects, they significantly impact your SEO.
 Prioritizing technical SEO ensures that your site is both user-friendly and easily crawlable by search engines.
 This dual focus will help your site rank higher and provide a better user experience.